Know What Your Buyers Look For – And How – To Reach Them Faster

 Keywords Aren’t Just for SEO or Marketing

-Understanding what topics people search for and their frame of mind when searching – whether they’re searching for information or are researching a potential transaction – is the cornerstone of optimizing content for organic search.
+Understanding what topics people search for and their frame of mind when searching – whether they’re searching for information or are researching a potential transaction – is essential for optimizing content for organic search.
 It’s also what drives paid search strategies, so marketers can wisely spend their ad dollars.

-Understanding keywords also can be highly useful to sales leaders, though.
-Quality keyword data and analysis can speed prospecting by providing insights into buyer intent and when they’re in-market for what you want to sell.
+Understanding buyer keywords also can be highly useful to sales leaders, as well.
+Quality keyword data and analysis can speed up prospecting by providing insights into buyer intent and when they’re in-market for what you want to sell.

 When you know which buyers are in-market, you can: